top of page

 Miao women in festival dress Guizhou, 2019

 Highlights include two local festivals, where ethnic minorities come dressed in their best ethnic outfits.
 Many ethnic minorities continue to handcraft and wear their distinctive and elaborately embellished group dress, expressing pride in their craftsmanship as well as their cultural legacy.
-In the tranquil setting of rural villages and small towns graced by ancient architecture such as beautiful traditional wooden houses, painted Drum Towers, and Wind and Rain Bridges, we’ll meet master textile artisans from subgroups of Dong, Miao, Yao, Yi, Bai, etc.
+In the tranquil setting of rural villages and small towns graced by ancient architecture such as beautiful traditional wooden houses, painted Drum Towers, and Wind and Rain Bridges, we’ll meet master textile artisans from subgroups of Dong, Miao, Yao, Yi, Bai, Zhuang, etc.

 DSC_1439_edited.jpg